Vineet829/vineet829/README.md

     yield `Stumbled upon the Odin Project, unlocking my passion for software engineering.`;

-    yield `Secured an internship, applying my knowledge in real-world scenarios.`;

     yield `Completed a Master's in Computer Applications.`;

     yield `Became a Software Engineer building high-quality and impactful products.`;